e271828e/Flight.jl/docs/notes/design/framework_spec.md

 against boundary times on the grid. `stop_on` is checked at *every* published boundary, `t*` included ([§13.5][s13-5]).

-**Why five seconds.** It is generous for GUI window teardown and socket closes.
+**Why the default is five seconds.** It is generous for GUI window teardown and socket closes.
 It is short enough that an abandoned join reads as a diagnosed timeout rather than a hang.

+**The cap is deployment, not implementation** — the disposition [§10.4][s10-4] gives its own two constants, extended here to an operational one ([D-198][d-198]).
+Deployment contexts legitimately differ in patience: an unattended sweep wants to fail fast, a test battery exercising the abandonment path faster still, while a device with slow teardown may warrant more.
+The cap is not trajectory-determining — the trajectory has ended at the final snapshot before any join begins — so, like `log_max` ([§11.2][s11-2]), it stays out of the trace header's deployment block, and replay neither records nor compares it ([§11.5][s11-5], [§12.7][s12-7]).

 **The calling-task device sits outside the join.** The [calling task](#g-calling-task) is the task that invoked `run!`.
 The device it